EduardoGladzik/skyfall-rpg-api/README.md

 # Skyfall RPG API

-This is an API designed to manage various elements for the Brazilian TTRPG, *Skyfall*.
-Initially, it will handle Abilities, Spells, and Descriptors.
+This is an API designed to consult various elements of the Brazilian TTRPG, *Skyfall*.
+Initially, it will handle only Abilities, Spells, and Descriptors.

 ---